 - Cream together the butter and sugars.

 - Add in the egg and mix well, stir in the vanilla.

 - Add all the ingredients except the chocolate chips, dried cranberries, and coconut flakes.
 Mix thoroughly until well blended.

-- Preheat oven to 375 degrees F. Scoop cookie dough onto a greased cookie sheet or silicone pad.
+- Preheat oven to 375°F. Scoop cookie dough onto a greased cookie sheet or silicone pad.

-- Remove from the oven when cookies are slightly browned on the edges.
+- Remove the sheet from the oven when cookies are slightly browned on the edges.

-- Let cookies cool on a wire rack.
+- Let the cookies cool on a wire rack.

 Did you come with any other add-ins for your cookies?
 If so, I’d love to hear your ideas!